Most of us realize that high quality images can go a LONG way in creating a compelling property listing that sells real estate quickly.

 Another incredibly convenient tool (again, courtesy of Google Maps) is Google Street View.
 While it's not available everywhere (notably missing in some of the more rural areas), their database of road imagery is growing every day and it can be extremely useful when the data is available by the property you're trying to sell.

-I've this feature countless times when doing property research.
+I have used this feature countless times when doing property research.
 The images aren't always “beautiful” per se, but when they do look reasonably good – they can be a great fit for your property listings (especially if the images showcase the strong characteristics of the property).
 Here are a few examples of what's possible…

 While these pictures aren't necessarily the norm (i.e. – not all properties will look this good on Google Street View), these are just a few examples of what is possible if you get lucky.